janetjoywilson/janetjoywilson.github.io/_posts/2016-09-02-Can-you-Canoe.md

 ## ca·noe

 A canoe is a narrow, keelless boat with pointed ends, propelled by a paddle or paddles.
 I love using pedal power to move myself through the city on two wheels.
 The engineering is perfection!
-So sitting in a small boat I am awed by paddle power as two people use two pieces of wood to propel a canoe forward carrying two people and gear enough to house & feed oneself for days.
+So sitting in this small boat I am awed by paddle power as two people use two pieces of wood to propel a canoe forward carrying two people and gear enough to house & feed oneself for days.

-It's truly amazing.
-No gas.
-No emissions.
-No carbon footprint.
-Yes to great views!
+During our trip we would share our favourite stories from Roy MacGregor's [Canoe Country](http://penguinrandomhouse.ca/books/217532/canoe-country#9780307361424) which I had given to Liz & Astrid last fall.

 ## ad·ven·ture